horizontalsystems/Bitcoin-Explained-Guide/README.md

 Let's say you transferred some Bitcoins to your new wallet app.
 Even if your phone breaks or the wallet app stops working your funds are still safe because you will always be able to restore access to your Bitcoins using the Private Key wallet has generated for you.
 It can be even years later, in the same app or some other wallet app.

-Treat the “Private Key” wallet app gives you with great care.
+Treat the Private Key the wallet app gives you with great care.
 If someone ever sees it, your funds are in danger because that person can potentially download same or some other compatible wallet app and restore access to your wallet funds using that key.

-> Note: The risk here is that you may loose the key or expose it to someone who can then reenter that key in some other wallet and get control of your Bitcoins.
+> Note: The risk here is that you may loose the key or unknowingly expose it to someone who can then reenter that key in some other wallet and get control of your Bitcoins.
 That’s the only thing you should really understand.
 The rest is secondary.

 **Storing the "Private Key"**

 - Option 1: Write Private Keys on the paper and store it somewhere safe offline.
 - Option 2 (Mac OSX users): [Store Private Keys in Keychain's Secure Notes](https://support.apple.com/guide/keychain-access/what-is-keychain-access-kyca1083/mac)
 - Option 3 (Windows users): [How to Encrypt and Protect Your Data and Files Using VeraCrypt](https://www.makeuseof.com/tag/encrypt-data-files-veracrypt/)

 **What Happens If You Lose Phone**

 Let's say you lost your phone and someone finds it...
-Is your wallet and funds are in danger?
+The question you may have is whether your wallet funds are in danger.

 Both Google's Android and Apple's iOS operating systems provide security mechanisms to keep sensitive data safe in case of a phone loss.
 A good wallet app would usually have you covered in that regard by storing wallet Private Keys as per safe storage guidelines recommended by Google or Apple.